Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Require at least `period + 2` raw bars; then drop the last (forming) bar so we always compute with `period + 1` closed candles.
   - Applied price: Close.
 Timeframe must match (e.g., `4H` vs MT5 `H4`).
 Symbols map to broker suffixes (e.g., `BTCUSDm`).

+- Timestamp normalization for candle alignment: All `ohlc_update` handlers now compare candle identity using normalized timestamps (numeric epoch or ISO) to avoid duplicate bars when the feed alternates between number and string time formats.
+This prevents RSI drift that previously corrected only after a page refresh.

 - Timeframe selection fix (RSI Tracker): The RSI Tracker now explicitly uses the OHLC series for the active timeframe when calculating RSI.
 Previously, the tracker could fall back to a symbol-level OHLC buffer that did not always reflect the selected timeframe, which was most visible as incorrect 5M values while 4H looked correct.
 The store now prefers the per-timeframe buffer when available.
   - Change: `src/store/useRSITrackerStore.js: getOhlcForSymbol` returns bars from `ohlcByTimeframe` for the active timeframe.
   - Handled aliasing: UI labels like `5M/4H/1D/1W` are now matched to server keys `M5/H4/D1/W1` during lookup to avoid mismatches that caused wrong RSI on 5M.
 Subscriptions continue using the UI timeframe labels for compatibility.